DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 ## Q2.
 Download and preprocess the data

-We'll use the same dataset used in the videos of the 1st and 2nd module: "Green Taxi Trip Records".
+We'll use the Green Taxi Trip Records dataset.

 Download the data for January, February and March 2021 in parquet format from [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).